 Alton’s Allen Gallery is an intimate setting for one of the nation’s most outstanding collections of ceramics.
-Supported by initial funding from The National Lottery Heritage Fund, we are thrilled to be embarking on the first phase of an exciting project to rediscover the Allen Gallery for the community and town of Alton.
+In the autumn of 2022, supported by initial funding from The National Lottery Heritage Fund, we embarked on the first phase of an exciting project to rediscover the Allen Gallery for the community and town of Alton.

 About the Allen Gallery

 Situated in the historic market town of Alton, the Allen Gallery is an intimate setting for one of the south’s most outstanding collections of ceramics.
 The gallery hosts an impressive and varied selection of pottery, porcelain and tiles dating from 1250 to the present day.